mostafaibrahim18/gradient-eval-gate/README.md

    `.env` is gitignored and must never be committed.

 3. **Provision the agent and dataset.** Create a Gradient agent, upload the golden dataset in `evaluations/`, and create an evaluation test case bound to the agent.
-See the [full tutorial](#) for step-by-step instructions.

 ## Run it locally